-Smaller data packets cause fewer transmission errors than larger packets, although the proportion of header information in the traffic increases, leading to a drop in the effective network load.
+- Packet size Smaller data packets cause fewer transmission errors than larger packets, although the proportion of header information in the traffic increases, leading to a drop in the effective network load.
 Increase the factory value only if your wireless network is largely free from interference and very few transmission errors occur.
-Reduce the value to reduce the occurrence of transmission errors.

-The access point normally negotiates the data transmission speeds with the connected WLAN clients continuously and dynamically.
+Reduce the value to reduce the occurrence of transmission errors. - Minimum and maximum transmit rate The access point normally negotiates the data transmission speeds with the connected WLAN clients continuously and dynamically.
 In doing this, the access point adjusts the transmission speeds to the reception conditions.
-As an alternative, you can set fixed values for the minimum and maximum transmission speeds if you wish to prevent the dynamic speed adjustment.

-The defined broadcast rate should allow the slowest clients to connect to the WLAN even under poor reception conditions.
-A higher value should only be set here if all clients are able to connect "faster".

-RTS threshold The RTS threshold prevents the occurrence of the "hidden station" phenomenon.
+As an alternative, you can set fixed values for the minimum and maximum transmission speeds if you wish to prevent the dynamic speed adjustment. - Broadcast rate The defined broadcast rate should allow the slowest clients to connect to the WLAN even under poor reception conditions.
+A higher value should only be set here if all clients are able to connect "faster". - RTS threshold The RTS threshold prevents the occurrence of the "hidden station" phenomenon.